christian-deleon/tailscale-coredns/README.md

 # Tailscale CoreDNS Plugin

 This project provides a CoreDNS plugin that resolves DNS names to Tailscale IPs, using tags for nested subdomains.

+## Authentication

+The plugin requires a Tailscale OAuth key.
+You can get one from the Tailscale admin console.

+The OAuth client requires the following permissions:

+- 'auth_keys' (Both read and write)
+- 'dns' (Both read and write)
+- 'devices:core' (Both read and write)